swsnu/swppgitpractice/README.md

-# swppgitpractice
+# SWPP Git Practice

-Git practice repo for SWPP
+To be handled during class on September 13th.